riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/20_the_viewmodel/the_viewmodel.md

 ## Views

-That's the part users interact with, the part written in [dothtml], our flavored html.
+They are what users see and interact with; the part written in [dothtml], our flavor of html.

 ## ViewModels

-It is their job to interact with Models and reshape the data into such a form, that Views can display.
+It is their job to interact with Models and reshape the data into a form that Views can display.

-It is important to note that while ViewModels depend on Models and Views depend on ViewModels, hovewer, ViewModels have no idea about Views and Models have don't even need to be build with MVVM in mind at all.
+Views depend on ViewModels.
+ViewModels depend of Models.
+What the users see on their screens doesn't concern the Models.

 Since we won't need any models for our calculator, we'll start directly with the ViewModel instead.

 ---

-Please declare an empty class named `CalculatorViewModel` in the `DotvvmAcademy.Course` workspace.
+Declare an empty class named `CalculatorViewModel` in the `DotvvmAcademy.Course` workspace.

 [mvvm]: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel
 [dothtml]: https://www.dotvvm.com/docs/tutorials/basics-first-page